 - High blood pressure

-- Weak immune system
+- Weakened immune system

-- Slow thought process and information intake
+- Diminished thought processes and information intake

 How pain affects sleep

-As Sleep Foundation discuss, only 45% of people with acute pain reported good or very good sleep quality.
-And only 37% of people with chronic pain did the same.
-Then, they go on to say that “Additionally, 23 percent of those with chronic pain reported higher stress levels, compared with 7 percent of those without pain.”
+As the Sleep Foundation discusses, only 45% of people with acute pain reported good or very good sleep, and only 37% of people with chronic pain slept well.
+Additionally, “23% of those with chronic pain reported higher stress levels, compared with 7% of those without pain.”

-Memory Foam mattress
+- Memory foam mattress

 “Tops that include memory foam tend to have above average (back) pain-relief potential and conforming ability.”